 Also of interest is the Fellows, Morton & Clayton housed in the former canal museum.
 The 19th century pub has nice outdoor seating next to the canal.
 It's also on Canal Street near to the Canalhouse pub

 On the western side of the city there's some decent cycling and walking trails in Broxtowe Country Park.

 For a nice easy stroll near the city head a few miles east to the picturesque Gunthorpe.
 This lovely village includes a pretty lock, a rushing weir and a fine riverside hotel for post walk refreshment.
-Fiskerton with its million pound properties is just up the river from here too.
+Rolleston, Burton Joyce and Fiskerton with its million pound properties are just up the river from here too.